-“How do we ensure that when key people leave the business, their knowledge doesn’t go with them?”
+“How do we ensure that when key people leave the business, their business knowledge doesn’t go with them?”
 Does this problem sound familiar?

 Loss of key members of staff is a risk that many businesses and other organisations recognise and want to do something about.
 This can certainly be addressed by working on approaches to retain those staff, but ultimately, everyone has to retire and there will always be other reasons why staff have to leave, no matter how good their working conditions etc are.

-So, how do we ensure that when key people leave, all their knowledge doesn’t go with them?
+So, how do we ensure that when key people leave, all their business knowledge doesn’t go with them?

 Image from: www.proresumecenter.com

 The best way to ensure that an employee's business knowledge isn’t lost to the organisation when they leave is to capture it - or in other words - document it.